-It’s not clear whether the same doses of Testofen shown to improve sex drive and encourage healthy testosterone levels is enough to elicit a favorable impact on blood sugar.
+It’s not clear whether the same dosage of Testofen shown to improve sex drive and encourage healthy testosterone levels is enough to elicit a favorable impact on blood sugar, though.

-It’s possible that only higher doses are effective in this regard.
+It’s possible that only higher doses are effective in that regard.

 Testofen Side Effects

 Testofen is very safe.
-Side effects are rare and pretty negligible.
+Side effects are rare and pretty negligible when they do occur.

 - upset stomach